Continuous Mean-Covariance Bandits: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we propose a novel continuous mean-covariance bandit (CMCB) model, which investigates the reward-risk trade-off measured by option correlation.
 Under this model, we consider three feedback settings, i.e., full-information, semi-bandit and full-bandit feedback, to formulate different real-world reward observation scenarios.
-We propose novel algorithms for CMCB to achieve the optimal regrets (within logarithmic factors), and provide lower bounds for the problems to demonstrate our optimality.
+We propose novel algorithms for CMCB with rigorous regret analysis, and provide lower bounds for the problems to demonstrate our optimality.
 We also present empirical evaluations to show the superior performance of our algorithms.
 To our best knowledge, this is the first work to fully characterize the impacts of arbitrary covariance structures on learning performance for risk-aware bandits.
 There are several interesting directions for future work.
 For example, how to design an adaptive algorithm for CMCB-FB is a challenging open problem, and the lower bound for CMCB-FB is also worth further investigation.

 \begin{ack} The work of Yihan Du and Longbo Huang is supported in part by the Technology and Innovation Major Project of the Ministry of Science and Technology of China under Grant 2020AAA0108400 and 2020AAA0108403. \end{ack}